STARTER GUIDE TO ECO FRIENDLY LIVING: PART ONE

 What a time to be alive, right?
-With our local grocery stores overwhelming packed out with patrons in latex gloves and blue colored face masks, living in a time when we are ordered to stay home to try and execute a major shift in the Covid-19 pandemic.
-While all this is happening, making those necessary trips to the gather your essentials needs can make you a little paranoid.
+With our local grocery stores overwhelmingly packed out with patrons in latex gloves and blue-colored face masks, living in a time when we are ordered to stay home to try and execute a major shift in the Covid-19 pandemic.
+While all this is happening, making those necessary trips to gather your essentials needs can make you a little paranoid.

-With all of this, I think this is the best time to start exploring the ECO FRIENDLY world because we are seeing first hand what doing things for ourselves can really make a difference.
+With all of this, I think this is the best time to start exploring the ECO-FRIENDLY world because we are seeing firsthand how doing things for ourselves can really make a difference.

 Switching out disposable for reusable is the main idea in this transition.
-Products and Services you purchase will come with a few extra dollar signs, but I think of it as a one time payment for something I will use and have a for months/years.
+Products and Services you purchase will come with a few extra dollar signs, but I think of it as a one-time payment for something I will use and have for months/years.

 I’ve made a list of things you can purchase to get started on your journey of clean living.

 Places like IKEA, Target, and West Elm are great places to find containers to store your dry goods, leftovers, lonely nuts, and bolts, and even makeup accessories.
 A great tip is to use any finished pasta jars or candles.